typohnebild/numpy-vs-mir/README.md

 | :---------------------------------: | :--------------------------------: |
 | ![](graphs/gsrb_flops.png?raw=true) | ![](graphs/gsrb_time.png?raw=true) |

-Here is already apparent that the D version with using the fields is the fastest one.
+Here is already apparent that the D version with using fields and ndslices are the fastest ones.
 While the Python implementation using the Intel Distribution without Numba is the slowest one.
 Furthermore, there is no difference in the single- and the multithreaded runs visible.
 This could be an effect of the relatively small array size, so multithreading would not be worthwhile.